CVs

 • Make sure the CV is focused on academia.
 Only include non-academic work experience or extra-curricular activities and interests if you feel they are very relevant to the post you are applying for, but articulate the transferable skills/knowledge involved.
 You might include languages and IT skills if they are relevant.

 • If you have limited or no published work, consider including works in progress.
 Clearly label publications as ‘forthcoming’, ‘under review’ or ‘submitted’ if they are in process, but not yet in print or accepted.
 If you are unconcerned about giving your ideas away before they go to a publisher, you could have a separate heading for ‘Working Papers’ that you are preparing for publication but have not submitted yet.
 Include when and where you plan to submit them.
+Submissions to pre-publication archives can also be listed.

 • If you have been invited to give seminars or conference papers, highlight them under a separate heading.

 • Translate jargon/acronyms that others might not understand, especially if applying abroad.
+This includes institution-specific terms and course codes etc.

 • Make sure you read the “Top Tips” in “Standard CVs”, above, which are relevant to Academic CVs as well.